- Written by Dr.Mehmet Demircioglu

 Diffuse thinning is more delicate because the scalp still contains many hairs, but many of them may be weak.
 The surgeon is not only filling an empty space.
 He may be placing grafts between native hairs that are already fragile.

-This is why a diffuse thinning hair transplant needs more caution than a clearly empty frontal recession.
+A diffuse thinning hair transplant needs more caution than a clearly empty frontal recession.
 If the existing hairs are miniaturized, they may not provide stable support for the transplanted grafts in the future.
 The plan must account for what is present today and what may disappear later.

 In some diffuse cases, surgery is still useful.
 In others, medical stabilization first is wiser.
 The difference is not always visible to the patient because diffuse thinning can look better under soft light and much worse under harsh light.
 Wet hair, short hair, flash photos, and scalp contrast can change the impression dramatically.